-This round-up explores great 10 ways to learn, including both paid and free online resources, books in print, and even some of the best YouTube channels for illustrators.
+This round-up explores great 12 ways to learn how to draw (opens in new tab), plus other vital skills, and includes both paid and free online resources, books in print, and even some of the best YouTube channels for illustrators.
 If you're looking for a few more resources in your learning toolbox, this should get you started.

 You can learn almost anything online these days, so it's no surprise at how many places offer courses on design and illustration.
 Here are my top three picks for online learning.

-CreateLive offers online classes for creative professionals, including classes that focus specifically on art and design.
-You'll need to pay between $39 and $199 for its on-demand courses, but it also offers a ton of free, live and on-air classes.
+CreativeLive offers online classes for creative professionals, including classes that focus specifically on art and design.
+You'll need to pay between $49 and $299 (although there are often discounts) for its on-demand courses, but it also offers a ton of free, live and on-air classes.

-With more than 10 million students and 650 instructors, there's a large, growing community of creatives waiting for you to connect with and learn with.
+With more than 192 classes and 302,000 students in art and design alone, there's a large, growing community of creatives waiting for you to connect with and learn with.